AchimJenne/UNO-R4CommandLine_Parser/README.md

 # UNO-R4CommandLine_Parser
 Arduino UNO-R4: CommandLine_Parser
-A simple ASCII commandline- interface (CLI) with prinary File- functions and comfort.
+An example or a simple ASCII commandline- interface (CLI) with prinary File- functions and comfort.
 Supports VT100-Terminal emulation (like TeraTerm, PUTTY, GTKTerm and other) on the USB-Port.
-This software is a helpful basis function set of UNO-R4 and the DS1307-RTC with SD-Card enhancements.
+This project is a set of helpful functions for the Arduino UNO-R4 with a DS1307-RTC and SD-Card.
 It's a nice combination for simple applications.
 ![IMG_0578_comp](https://github.com/user-attachments/assets/54898bd9-174e-4ba1-9f40-50ecfe74a7fa)
 An UNO-R4 minima with SD-Card, Battery bufferd RTC, BME680 and 20x4 LCD on I2C- bus